inyourarms/near-voting-example/REARME.md

 ## CI/CD Workflow

->If you don't a Docker ID.
-Go to the Docker Hub and [create an accoun](https://docs.docker.com/docker-hub/).
+>If you don't have a Docker ID.
+Go to the Docker Hub and [create an account](https://docs.docker.com/docker-hub/).

+>Docker Hub is a hosted repository service provided by Docker for finding and sharing container images with your team.

 Let get started to dive deep into our CI/CD workflow.